fpour/EXH_Evaluation_DLP/README.md

 # Dynamic Link Prediction Evaluation Strategies

-This repository contain all code to regenerate the results of our work: "Dynamic Link Prediction Evaluation".
+This repository contains all necessary codes to regenerate the results of our work on investigation of different strategies of dynamic link prediction evaluation.